smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 * Volume group and group consistent snapshot
 * Application snapshots and backups

-The following figure shows the backup workflow with existing and missing building blocks in Kubernetes.
+The following figure shows the backup workflow with existing and missing building blocks in Smarter.

 **Figure 1:** Backup Workflow with Missing Building Blocks
 ![Backup Workflow](figures/Backup_workflow.png)

-The following figure shows the restore workflow with existing and missing building blocks in Kubernetes.
+The following figure shows the restore workflow with existing and missing building blocks in Smarter.

 **Figure 2:** Restore Workflow with Missing Building Blocks
 ![Restore Workflow](figures/Restore_workflow.png)